Go Back

 Instructions

-• Add 1 packet of active dry yeast and 20 grams of granulated sugar into the warm water and let it sit for 5-10 minutes
+• Add 7 grams of active dry yeast and let it sit for about 5 minutes or until foamy

-• Once the yeast has bloomed, pour it over the flour and salt mixture and mix to incorporate it
+• Once the yeast has bloomed, pour it over the flour and salt and mix

 • Form the dough into a ball and transfer it into a greased large glass bowl

-• Cover the bowl with a damp kitchen towel and let it rest in a warm place until it has doubled in size (about 60 minutes)
+• Cover the bowl and let it rest in a warm place until it has doubled in size (about 90 minutes)

 • Punch the air out of the dough and transfer it out onto a flat dry work surface